suzaku-io/boopickle/README.md

 `ByteBuffer`.
 Similarly writing to one also changes its state.
 For example if you write data to a `ByteBuffer` and pass it as such to an unpickler, it will not work.
 You need to call `flip()` first to reset its `position`.

+In BooPickle `ByteBuffer`s use little-endian ordering, which is not the default in the JVM, but is the native ordering in majority of target platforms.

 For more information, please refer to the [JDK documentation on ByteBuffers](http://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html).

 ## Supported types